Tornado tears through Taranaki suburb, damages two buildings

-Two buildings have been damaged by a tornado which ripped through New Plymouth this afternoon.
+Pre-schoolers sang Incy Wincy Spider and babies slept as they sheltered in a hallway while a damaging tornado ripped through New Plymouth this afternoon.

-Firefighters received reports of a tornado north-east of New Plymouth on Oropuriri Rd about 2pm.
+Two buildings were damaged when the tornado struck on Oropuriri Rd in the Taranaki city's north-east about 2pm.

+One building which lost its roof was Pioneer Manufacturing Ltd, also known as Metro Fires, and Kidszone Preschool head teacher Jess Sandford saw it happen as she stood in the pre-school's kitchen.

 A fire service spokesman said they received a call from one business who said a tornado had gone through it and a neighbouring building about 40 minutes earlier.